deroneriksson/stf4j/README.md

 In the console output, notice that when we create the `model` object, we see the possible `SignatureDef` keys, `serving_default` and `predict`.
-Also, notice that the input image data is expected to be `Floats`.
+Also, notice that the input image data is expected to be `Float`s.
 We see that the images are expected to be 32 rows by 32 columns by 3 channels.
 Although the input shape specifies 128 input images, any number of images can be fed into the model.
 The `classes` output is specified to be an `INT64` (`Long`) value.
 However, we implicitly convert